binodgangster01-byte/coupon/README.md

 two orders.
 Instant delivery — on Approve, the bot atomically pulls the right number of unused codes from your stock and DMs them to the buyer.
+Colorful buttons — every button (menu, product list, quantity picker, Approve/Reject, etc.) uses Telegram's built-in button colors: green for "go" actions and in-stock products, blue for neutral choices, red for cancel/reject/sold-out.
+This uses each Telegram client's native button styling (Bot API 9.4+), not custom images, so it looks right in every client automatically.
+Optionally set PREMIUM_EMOJI_IDS (JSON, e.g.
+{"buy": "5368324170671202286"}) to show your own premium emoji as an icon on specific buttons — this only renders for chats where the bot owner's Telegram account has an active Premium subscription; everyone else just sees the button without an icon, so it's safe to leave set either way.
 My Orders — buyer sees their order history, quantity, and status.
 Recover Vouchers — buyer re-fetches their code(s) by Order ID.
-Support — buyer picks an order and messages you; every admin gets it as a DM, and any admin can reply with /reply <user_id> <message> from their own DM with the bot.
+Support — buyer picks an order and messages you; every admin gets it as a DM, and any admin can reply with /reply <user_id>  from their own DM with the bot.
 All admin actions happen in a private DM with the bot — no admin group needed.
 Order IDs are formatted like SUMIT-20260725-0E629B — prefixed with the buyer's Telegram first name, then the date, then a random suffix.
-1. Install
+Install
 Bash
-2. Create your bot
+Create your bot
 Talk to @BotFather on Telegram → /newbot → copy the token.
 Every admin needs to open a DM with the new bot and send /start at least once.
 Telegram only lets a bot message someone after that person